ObeliskCode/Eon-AI/scripts/INF/notes/INFMATH.md

 +>10 + +>15 + +>5 - +>z = +>y

 +>10 + +>15 - +>z = +>x

-we need to map the function f to send complete subtractions to incomplete ones!

 (+>10 + +>15 + +>5) + +>2 = +[]35